Accommodation & Food Services · Savannah, GA

 How does The Pirate's House's safety record compare to industry average?

-The Pirate's House's total OSHA penalty of $0 is below the Accommodation & Food Services industry average of $652 per employer.
+The Pirate's House's total OSHA penalty of $0 is below the Accommodation & Food Services industry average of $667 per employer.
 The employer has 0 inspections compared to the industry average of 0.2 per employer.
+For a direct comparison, Valenca Restaurant in Elizabeth, NJ is a similar accommodation & food services employer with $0 in current penalties.

 Explore PlainWorker